Neloreck/dreamplate/README.md

 ## Futures

-- Extended format for cli scripts (objects instead of strings)
 - Minify and optimize as separated flags from env modes
 - Benchmark for testing?
 - Build something from wasm as experiment and use wasm-loader